awsdocs/amazon-pinpoint-user-guide/doc-source/channels-email-manage-verify.md

-# Verifying an Email Identity<a name="channels-email-manage-verify"></a>
+# Verifying Email Identities<a name="channels-email-manage-verify"></a>

 In Amazon Pinpoint, an *identity* is an email address or domain that you use to send email\.
-Before you can send email using Amazon Pinpoint, you must verify each identity that you'll use as a "From", "Source", "Sender", or "Return\-Path" address to prove that you own it\.
+Before you can send email using Amazon Pinpoint, you must verify each identity that you plan to use as a "From", "Source", "Sender", or "Return\-Path" address to prove that you own it\.
 If your account is still in the Amazon Pinpoint sandbox, you also need to verify the identities that you plan to send emails to\.

-Before you verify an identity, you must first create a project\.
+Before you verify an identity, you first have to create a project\.
 For information about creating projects, see [Creating an Amazon Pinpoint Project with Email Support](channels-email-setup-create.md)\.

 **Topics**
 + [Verifying an Email Address](#channels-email-manage-verify-email-address)